This topic provides answers to some frequently asked questions about node auto scaling.

 Why does cluster-autoscaler fail to add nodes after a scale-out activity is triggered?

-Resources are used for virtualization or occupied by the operating system during instance creation.
-For more information, see Why does a purchased instance have a memory size that is different from the memory size defined in the instance type?
+Resources are used for virtualization or consumed by the operating system during instance creation.
+For more information, see the Why does a purchased instance have a memory size that is different from the memory size defined in the instance type?.

-By default, system components are installed on each node.
+By default, system components are installed for each node.
 Therefore, the requested pod resources must be less than the resource capacity of the instance type.

 Cross-zone scale-out activities cannot be triggered for pods that have limits on zones.

-The Resource Access Management (RAM) role may lack the necessary permissions to manage the Kubernetes cluster.
+The Resource Access Management (RAM) role does not have the permissions to manage the Kubernetes cluster.
 You must configure RAM roles for each Kubernetes cluster that is involved in the scale-out activity.
-For more information, see Prerequisites.
+For more information about RAM roles, see Prerequisites.

 The instance fails to be added to the cluster and a timeout error occurs.